 - i.
-Train a WTA network (as discussed in class) on the simple 2D dataset in ii. above, and visualize the learned solution superimposed on a scatter plot of the data.
+Train a WTA network (as discussed in class) on the non-Gaussian 2D dataset as in ii. above, and visualize the learned solution superimposed on a scatter plot of the data.
 Show the learned solution for networks containing different numbers of neurons e.g., 3, 4 and 5 neurons. - ii.
-Next train a WTA network on the faces dataset as in iii. above and visualize the learned weight vectors as a set of images.
-For this dataset you will want to use more neurons for example, 10, 20 and 40. - iii.
-Once again, visualize how well the network represents any given face by showing the original, network encoding, and reconstruction for a random subset of images in the faces dataset.
+Next train a WTA network with 5 neurons on the faces dataset as in iii. above and visualize the learned weight vectors as a set of images.
+How does the solution differ and why?